Camel K plugin (deprecated)

 --source

-Add source file to your integration, this is added to the list of files listed as arguments of the command.
+Add a source file to your integration, this is added to the list of files listed as arguments of the command.

 --maven-repository